Bageterie Boulevard

 Bageterie Boulevard (/bɑːɡɛtɛrɪɛˈbuːləvɑːd/), is a Czech fast food restaurant chain, headquartered in Prague.
 The first establishment was opened in 2003 in Dejvice.
-As of 2020, restaurants in the Czech Republic, Slovakia, Germany and the United Arab Emirates operate under the brand.
-Baguette Boulevard offers various baguettes, salads, soups and more.
+As of 2023, restaurants in the Czech Republic and Slovakia operate under the brand.
+Bageterie Boulevard offers various baguettes, salads, soups and more.
 Branches are located near office buildings and campuses, or in shopping malls.
 The brand belongs to the company Crocodille, a Czech company specializing in the production and sale of packaged baguettes and sandwiches, founded in 1991.
-Bageterie Boulevard has 58 restaurants as of 2022.
+Bageterie Boulevard has 63 restaurants as of 2024.